Geometrical description and Faddeev-Jackiw quantization of electrical networks: Summary of the proof

 \section{Summary of the proof}

 The proof of the previous result hinges on the Tellegen properties of the constraints.
 The original Tellegen theorem is that for any network that describes an electrical circuit, the Kirchhoff constraints ensure that, independently of the actual dynamics, $\sum_b i^b v^b=0$.
-For our purposes this theorem is equivalent to the statement that the restriction of the symmetric 2-covariant tensor $\tau_{2B}=\sum_{b=1}^B \mathrm{d}\phi^b\mathrm{d}q^b$ to an integral manifold of a Pfaff external system that includes the Kirchhoff constraints is identically zero, $\imath^*\tau_{2B}=0$.
+This follows from the graph theory perspective as a homology statement (``a boundary has no boundary"), and algebraically from the relation of the incidence matrix to the constraints.
+Thus it is independent of constitutive relations, and holds for all dynamics.
+For our purposes, this theorem is equivalent to the statement that the restriction of the symmetric 2-covariant tensor $\tau_{2B}=\sum_{b=1}^B \mathrm{d}\phi^b\mathrm{d}q^b$ to an integral manifold of a Pfaff external system that includes the Kirchhoff constraints is identically zero, $\imath^*\tau_{2B}=0$.
 If we have a restriction that satisfies this last equation we say that it presents the global Tellegen property.
+Thus, if the restriction flows from the Kirchhoff constraints and additional ones then it will present the global Tellegen property.
+It should be borne in mind that any of the Kirchhoff sets together with global Tellegen implies the other Kirchoff set.
+However, global Tellegen by itself does not imply the Kirchhoff laws.
+We shall only consider systems of constraints that include the Kirchhoff laws and their solutions will necessarily satisfy the global Tellegen property.
 In contrast, the local Tellegen property concerns 2-covariant tensors that involve sums over a restricted set of branches, $\tau_{\mathcal{S}}=\sum_{s\in\mathcal{S}}\mathrm{d}\phi^s\mathrm{d}q^s$.
 The restriction from $\mathcal{M}_{2B}$ to $\mathcal{M}$ is said to have the local Tellegen property with respect to the set $\mathcal{S}$ if $\imath^*\tau_{\mathcal{S}}=0$.
 Crucially, the integral manifold for the Pfaff exterior system determined by the Kirchhoff, linear resistors, and transformer and gyrator constraints satisfies both the global Tellegen property and the local Tellegen properties with respect to $\mathcal{T}$ and $\mathcal{G}$.
 Once integrability and Tellegen have been established, the proof is algebraic, by identification of the circuit equations of motion with those derived from the Lagrangian (and Rayleigh function for dissipation).